patrickfreitasdev/skill1-php/readme.md

 Maddington Library management system is designed to help to manage the books and its authors, the options included are:

-- Create, delete and list books
+- Create, delete and list books, including Author
-- Add Author,
 - Search Book,
-- Sort by ASC and DESC order
+- Sort by book name

 ### Starting the application